 There is just something about veggie fried rice.
 It’s filling, comforting, and goes with so many other great dishes.
 My family loves fried rice and this is a great way to get the kids to eat some extra vegetables.

-Fried rice is the perfect basic staple to have in your back pocket.
+Fried rice is an excellent staple to have in your back pocket.
 It can easily help clean out the fridge and is the perfect vehicle for veggies and protein!
+With this healthy vegetable fried rice recipe you can add basically any veggie you have on hand which is an amazing way to reduce food waste.

 - Vegan Tofu General Tso Recipe